build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 17. There are various ways to automate these steps, but we will be using a sagemaker migration toolkit from [our GitHub Repository](https://github.com/build-on-aws/recommendation-engine-full-stack) to make this process easy.
 So lets move on to the next steps.

 ## Deploying the custom scaling model as a Sagemaker Endpoint
+As we saw in the steps above, we have our Custom Scaling Model that is still available in the Sagemaker Studio environment locally and we wish to deploy the Custom Scaling Model inside Sagemaker's Native SKLearn Container.
+One of the ways of implementing Bring Your Own Model (BYOM) on Sagemaker is to utilize Sagemaker's Native Containers.
+So we will make use of the Sagemaker Migration toolkit and deploy our custom Scaling Model as a Sagemaker endpoint.
 1. Log onto the AWS console of the AWS Account in which you have deployed the Cloudformation templates to build the resources for this tutorial.
 Make sure you are in the AWS Region in which you have deployed your stack.
 Copy the ARN of the Sagemaker IAM Role named as `SageMakerUserProfileRoleOutput` from the Cloudformation Outputs Tab.
 We will use it for setting up the sagemaker migration toolkit, since it has the permissions necessary for creating and deploying the Sagemaker Models, Endpoint configurations and Endpoints.In my case my IAM role is in this format - `arn:aws:iam::XXXXXXXXX:role/SageMakerUserProfileRole-BuildOnAWS`

 2. Now, lets open AWS Cloud9 via the AWS Console to deploy the Custom scaling model model.joblib.
 Cloud9 is a browser based Integrated Development environment on AWS which makes Code devlopment super easy.
 Once you are logged into the AWS Cloud9 Environment, open a new terminal (Go to Window-> New Terminal) and execute the following command to clone the repository using the main branch.